EricPonvelle/general-portfolio/index.md

 ### Fiction

 Fiction writing, while not exemplary samples of my ability to write business content, is important to my mental health.
 I often write stories in my head that take time to make any sense on paper.
 This keeps me entertained, curious, and attempting new things all the time.
-Through fiction, I've found my voice, and I find these to be a really important skill I've developed.
+Through fiction, I've found my voice, and I find this to be a really important skill I've developed.

 - [Short Stories](https://github.com/EricPonvelle/shortstories): I'm slowly porting over all my stories from Reddit.
 Most of my short stories are writing prompt exercises that I had some fun with; however, when I felt bold, I did some submissions to NoSleep.
-- [NaNoWriMo 2018](https://github.com/EricPonvelle/nanowrimo2018): While I self-published a book, I have never completed a NaNoWriMo until 2018.
+- [NaNoWriMo 2018](https://github.com/EricPonvelle/nanowrimo2018): While I self-published a book, I had never completed a NaNoWriMo until 2018.
 I thought this was a fun Urban Fantasy idea that stemmed from an alternate history story I never finished.
 I hope to edit and self-publish this soon.
 - [Flash Fiction](https://github.com/EricPonvelle/pennytheater/tree/master/flashfiction): This folder will hold the majority of my reddit writing prompts.
 I find the act of writing a story in a constrained manner to be very beneficial for character development.

 ---